A Brief Summary of the Best Practices in College Teaching

 - Senior faculty assume a responsibility to develop additions and modifications to the best practices list and actively transmit those practices to those entering the field;

-A definition of best practices could offer an opportunity for reflection, formative evaluation, and continued growth.
-For if a component can be self-perceived near the time it occurs, it can be modified or strengthened.
-That’s how professionals, who must engage themselves in reflective practice as they encounter clients, get better.
-If we, as educators, could ever come to agree upon a performance list such as this one, institutions could marshal the resources to accelerate its attainment, clarify the objectives for acquiring tenure, and offer rewards for an individual’s continued reflective review of practice.
-I am proposing a start.
+If we, as faculty, could ever come to agree upon any performance-based list such as this one, our institutions could marshal the resources to accelerate its attainment, clarify the objectives for acquiring tenure, and offer salary rewards for an individual’s continued reflective review of teaching practice.

 1. Lecture Practices